-As initially conceived for “The Gates of Hell”, “The Thinker” dominates the centre of the lintel and presides over the figures of the damned, depicted on the doors below the lintel.
-Behind him the chaotic dance of death takes place.
+As initially conceived for “The Gates of Hell,” “The Thinker” dominates the center of the lintel.
+“The Thinker” presides over the figures of the damned, depicted on the doors below the lintel.
+Behind him, the chaotic dance of death takes place.
 He sits apart with no symbol of his identification.
-Is he the poet, the creator, the judge or the sculptor?
+Is he the poet, the creator, the judge, or the sculptor?

 This version of the “Thinker” at The Legion of Honor was cast by Alexis Rudier, purchased in 1915, donated to San Francisco in 1922.

 - Year: Modelled in clay 1880 – 81; cast in bronze 1904